What Does Trip Insurance Cover? We Summarize the Fine Print

 Trip Cancellation and Trip Interruption insurance are must haves for many travelers because they help protect trips from perils at home and at your destination.
 These coverages reimburse you for unused, non-refundable, pre-paid travel expenses if you’re prevented from taking your trip due to a covered reason.

-The best way to understand how Trip Cancellation coverage works is to read your Description of Coverage/Policy, and look for the covered reasons for Trip Cancellation and Trip Interruption.
+The best way to understand how Trip Cancellation coverage works is to read the plan details, and look for the covered reasons for Trip Cancellation and Trip Interruption.

 Generally the reasons fall into several broad categories, including: